onanapower/tea-profile-generator/README.md

 ## Tools

-Stated with a astarter code that included test files, js file and template literals for rendering the html webpage
+Started with a starter code that included test files, js file and template literals file for rendering the html webpage

+### Inquirer

+An an NPM file used to propmt questions from the team members which is later displayed

+### Jest

+Jest was used to test our files using their